petiaccja/HunterHelper/README.md

 - Keeps track of the cooldowns of your Aimed Shot and Multi-Shot.
 - Analyzes your environment and warns you when you single shots or Multi-Shots can cancel important effects, such as Polymorph.
 - Warns you when a party or raid member may take friendly fire from your single shots of Multi-Shots.

+Installation
+---
+**Check note at the bottom on development status before using!**

+Click [here](https://github.com/petiaccja/SharpShooter/archive/master.zip) to grab the files.
+Extract the ZIP, rename the folder to "SharpShooter" instead of "SharpShooter-master", and copy it into your WoW addons folder.

 Polymorph & friendly fire